xlonlat/xtShaderToy/README.md

 -h The default value is 720

--i Same as the code of the www.ShaderToy.com,There are several test files in the ./res directory
+-i Same as the code of the www.ShaderToy.com, There are several test files in the ./res directory

 Currently supports the following uniforms: